 The origins of shrimp scampi are contested at best.
 Some claim the dish originated in the Italian city of Genoa during the 14th century, and was originally made with crayfish.
-Others say it’s an American invention but there’s no definitive answer either way.
-We do know that Hannah Glasse was the first to document a scampi recipe in her cookbook The Art of Cookery Made Plain and Easy.
+Others say it's an American invention but there’s no definitive answer either way.
+Hannah Glasse was the first to document a scampi recipe in her cookbook The Art of Cookery Made Plain and Easy.
 She wrote about a dish called “To make Shrimp Scampi”.
-This consisted of boiled shrimp that would then be fried in butter and served with a garnish of lemon.
+The dish consisted of boiled shrimp that would be fried in butter and served with a garnish of lemon.
 Like so many recipes, it wouldn’t be until the 1950s that shrimp scampi really boomed in popularity.

-As the 50s started in full, restaurants around America started popping up with their own versions of the dish.
+Restaurants around America started popping up with their own versions of the dish.
 The increased popularity of restaurants serving the dish led to a boom of it becoming a household staple.
-At the end of the day, it’s a classic dish that’s packed with flavor, and worth a spot at your table any time of the year.
+It’s a classic dish that’s packed with flavor, and worth a spot at your table any time.